 Most of the athletes breathe through their mouths while running or doing high-intensity workouts.
 Are you one of them?
 If yes, you are probably damaging your respiratory system.
-Experts suggest, nasal breathing while running or workouts is more efficient and effective than breathing through the mouth.
+Experts suggest nasal breathing while running or working out is more efficient and effective than breathing through the mouth.

 We do not have any control over the process of breathing.
 But thankfully, we can control this method with several breathing techniques.